FortB164/Tclippy/README.md

 # Tclippy

 Tclippy is a lightweight clipboard history manager for Linux that stays out of your way until you need it.
-It runs silently in the background, remembers everything you copy, and gives you instant access to your clipboard history with a single global hotkey.

 Unlike traditional clipboard managers, Tclippy is designed around speed, persistence, and minimal friction:

 * Instant popup selector with zero visible startup lag
-* Multiple named clipboard boards
+* Multiple named clipboards
 * Persistent starred items that survive reboots and clears
 * Support for text, images, files, folders, and links
 * Fully configurable shortcuts directly inside the app